svirant/DonutDongle/README.md

                       11, // AUX8 + profile 11 button
                       12, // AUX8 + profile 12 button
                       };

+uint8_t const gctl = 0; // 1 = Enables gscart/gcomp manual input selection.
+                        // 0 = Disabled (default)
+                        // ** Only supported on vers 5.x gscart/gcomp switches **
+                        //
+                        // AUX5 button + 1-8 button for gscart sw1, button 1 = input 1, etc
+                        // AUX5 + 9-12 button to return to auto switching
+                        //
+                        // AUX6 button + 1-8 button for gscart sw2, button 1 = input 1, etc
+                        // AUX6 + 9-12 button to return to auto switching
+                        //
+                        // (RT5x and OSSC may require a repeat of the button combo for the IR signal to send.)

 String const auxpower = "LG"; // AUX8 + Power button sends power off/on via IR Emitter.
 "LG" OLEX CX is the only one implemented atm.
 ```